DevSeanless/STSOCB/content/chapters/first-sail.md

 title: "The First Sail"
 ---

 On a small island surrounded by the emerald sea of coffee beans, Seanless lived a life of contentment.
-In this paradise of solidarity, silence was disrupted by a single touch of the emerald sea—his arms dried into wood.
+In this paradise of solidarity, silence was disrupted by a single touch of the emerald sea—his finger dried into wood.

 Thousands of books had been read in the island’s library.
 As he studied the curse, he found that it could only be cured by the spirit dwelling in the aquamarine sea.
 He was confused for a moment, for—by the moon—that sea was near yet far.
 Located beside the emerald sea, it was divided by a massive crater!
 Hence, he needed to brave all seven seas.
 There was only one person in history who had done that—it was Captain Kay!